10 Fascinating Titanic Facts You Probably Didn’t Know About

 British historian Tim Maltin believes that the atmosphere on the night of the sinking created conditions that made it difficult for the crew to spot icebergs—and for other ships to spot the Titanic.
 Smithsonian magazine reported Maltin’s finding that “Atmospheric conditions in the area that night were ripe for super refraction.
 This extraordinary bending of light causes miraging, which, he discovered, was recorded by several ships in the area.
 He says it also prevented the Titanic’s lookouts from seeing the iceberg in time and the freighter Californian from identifying the ocean liner and communicating with it.”

-These Titanic mysteries may never be solved.
+If you’re fascinated by these Titanic facts, you’ll love these Titanic mysteries that may never be solved.

 Researchers completed a map of the wreck site in 2012, using over 100,000 photos taken by underwater robots